GuillaumeMCK/PyPass-SAB/README.md

 ```

 ## Disclaimer
+> **Warning**:

-I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED OR ANY ILLEGAL USAGE OF THIS SCRIPT.
+> I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED OR ANY ILLEGAL USAGE OF THIS SCRIPT.
-USE IT AT YOUR OWN RISK.
+> USE IT AT YOUR OWN RISK.